haddscot/containerd.io/content/docs/_index.md

 weight: 1
 ---

+## Overview

 Welcome to the containerd documentation!
 This document contains some basic project-level information about containerd.

-If you'd like to get started running containerd locally on your machine, see the [Getting started](https://github.com/containerd/containerd/blob/main/docs/getting-started.md) guide.
+If you'd like to get started running containerd locally on your machine, see the [getting started](#getting-started) guide.

 ## Repositories